organisciak/dissertation/document/5_design_objective.md

 ## Experiment  #2: Tagging

+To study design manipulations in a more inherently interpretative, difficult task, we turn to tagging.
+Tagging is a type of free-text labeling often applied in online social contexts.
+While it has the potential for generating useful descriptions, it is difficult to motivate volunteers to provide tags uniformly across a collection, and the style of tags contributed is not always the most useful form of contribution.
+Paid crowdsourcing may resolve these issues, by exerting a stronger codebook and directing the attention of workers.

 <!--Why tagging-->
-Tagging is a type of free-text labelling often applied in online social contexts.
-It allows a system to collect more metadata about its records than the system may have, and representing different _types_ of description.
+\newthought{Tagging allows a system} to collect more metadata about its records than it may have, as well as representing different _types_ of description.
 Such open-ended contribution can grow unwieldy and hard to protect against vandalism, but public good institutions such as libraries and museums can use them for a sense of how the people they serve are interpreting the materials of their collections.
 Tags are also useful for augmenting large encoding efforts.
 For example, on business recommendation system Yelp, tags allow users to contribute data about the type of business[^Foursquare].